johnkerl/scripts-misc/README.md

 Miscellaneous scripts accumulated over the years, not as central as the ones in http://github.com/johnkerl/scripts.

-Windows workalikes for familiar Unix tools:
+Windows workalikes for familiar Unix tools, from back in my NT days:
 * grep.pl
 * head.pl
 * tail.pl